AZO Cast Members & Creatives

 American mezzo-soprano Beth Lytwynec most recently returned to The Glimmerglass Festival, singing the role of Dryad in Francesca Zambello's new production of Ariadne in Naxos.
 Following her first season as a member of the Marion Roose Pullin Opera Studio at Arizona Opera, Ms.

 Acclaimed by Opera News as a “standout,” young American bass, Brent Michael Smith, is a rising star whose rich voice and dynamic stage presence have attracted the attention of companies across the United States.
 This Fall, Brent joins the roster of resident artists at the esteemed Academy of Vocal Arts in Philadelphia, where he will study with Bill Schuman.

 San Antonio native Brian Shircliffe has performed with numerous opera companies including Houston Grand Opera, Dayton Opera, Lake George Opera, Pine Mountain Music Festival, Opera Vista, and Opera in the Heights.

 A native of Cincinnati, Ohio, Brittany Wheeler earned bachelor’s and master’s degrees in music from the University of Cincinnati College-Conservatory of Music.
 She participated in the Young American Artist Program at Glimmerglass Opera, where she sang Spirit in Purcell’s Dido and Aeneas.

-Calvin Griffin, a native of Columbus, Ohio, is excited to begin his first season with the Florida Grand Opera young artist program this Fall.
-Mr. Griffin made his debut with the company stepping in as a cover to sing the role of Escamillo in the second performance of Carmen.
+Calvin Griffin, a native of Columbus, Ohio, joined the Florida Grand Opera studio in the 2016-2017 season.
+Mr. Griffin made his debut with the company stepping in as a cover to sing the role of Escamillo in Bizet’s Carmen.

 Owner of a "wonderful creamy chocolate voice" Cassandra Zoe Velasco is considered one of Mexico’s rising stars of opera.
 A recent graduate of the Domingo-Colburn-Stein Young Artist Program at the Los Angeles Opera, Cassandra was a semi- finalist of the 2012 edition of Operalia.